camdenkr/EC601/README.md

 Tokens are stored in a .env file.
 All functions work properly when given specific users, queries, start and end times, etc.

 ## Phase 1b
 **googleAPI_tests.py** contains the sample sentiment analysis from Google.
 Authenticates and sends a request to API to analyse the sentiment of a string.
 String to be provided for this project will be tweets.
+Main function prints out 3 examples of analysis of strings (a positive, neutral, and a negative example).